Rostlab/nalaf/README.md

 Therefore a pipeline is developed, that aims to extract relevant protein mutations for genetic diseases, that can be used in drug-targeted pharmadevelopment.

+# Alex's thesis

+## Title
+Preliminary titles:
+* NER of natural language mentions of mutations in bio-medical texts
+* Word representation features for NER of natural language mentions of mutations
+* Unsupervised features learning for NER in the bio-medical domain

+## Abstract
+As the volume of published research in the biomedical domain increases, the need for effective information extraction systems grows with it.
+In this context, the task of named entity recognition (NER), defined as classifying chunks of text in natural language to a set of predefined categories such as genes, proteins or other entities, is essential.

+The performance of named entity recognition (NER) models, in general, is intrinsically limited by the availability of quality annotated corpora.
+The construction of such corpora is usually costly and even more so when there is a need for expert annotators.
+In the biomedical domain, the difficulty of the task is even greater compared to other domains, due do the much higher number of possible named entities, which keeps increasing constantly.

+To combat the lack of large annotated corpora, we turn to exploitation of large volumes of unlabeled text.
+Using techniques for unsupervised feature learning we aim to increase the performance of traditional NER models.
+More specifically, this thesis focuses on augmenting typical conditional random field (CRF) approaches with word representation features learned from large bodies of biomedical text.
+The goal is to evaluate the usefulness and effect on performance of different approaches such as word embeddings based on deep architectures, distributional representations or clustering based methods.

+[maybe a add a small paragraph about active learning and creating a larger corpus]

 ## documentation CRF